-The charity had net income in the year of £766,901 (2018 deficit of £10,126).
-The net income includes a donation in kind relating to a long term lease agreed with Wiltshire Council for the Canberra Centre.
+The charity had net income in the year of £24,666 (2019 £766,901).
+The net income in 2019 included a donation in kind relating to a long term lease agreed with Wiltshire Council for the Canberra Centre.
 We also are very grateful for the work undertaken by Rigg Construction on the refurbishment of the toilets in the building some of which has also been included as a donation in kind.

-If these donations were not included, then the net Income would have been a deficit of £10,099.
+If these donations were not included, then the net Income in 2019 would have been a deficit of £10,099.